 Caroline Ross, a participant, wrote this about her experience of the event:

 …if you showed me a far-off society where Samhain was celebrated as we did at Carrying the Fire, I would go into exile from this country to live there with those good people and become part of that culture.
-Ceremony, gathering together and marking the passage of the year and of our lives are so lost in the wider human culture in Britain from which I am mostly alienated, and manage to evade by living moored beside a tiny island in the middle of a river.
+Ceremony, gathering together and marking the passage of the year and of our lives… my heart was at home over Samhain.

 Many thank to all who came and were part of it.
 Photo credits to: Neil Harvey, Charlotte Du Cann, Sarah Thomas, Gavin MacGregor, Emily Bugden, Lianne Pipskyj, Caroline Ross, Wilf Richards.